 Follow this quick guide to determine the size of the tankless water heater that you need for your bathroom:

 - How big is your house and how many rooms use water?
-Although water heaters do vary in size, modern units are strong enough to supply your entire home if you install one large enough for the job.
+Although water heaters vary in size, modern units can supply your entire home if you install one large enough for the job.

 - Determine how many faucets and outlets you need to run and their flow rate requirements.
 How many faucets you tend to run simultaneously should determine the size of your water heater, as the flow should be able to support the number of running faucets.